 Previously, she was the Membership Manager at the Madison Children’s Museum, where she was instrumental in implementing the First Time Parent Membership and expanding the Family Access reduced price membership program.

-Gabriella lives in Fitchburg with her husband Patrick and their two cats, Ira and Brienne.
-In her free time, she is a Girl Scout leader for a troop of Juniors and enjoys rock climbing, knitting, and collecting four leaf clovers.
+Gabriella lives in Fitchburg with her husband Patrick and their two cat, Brienne.
+In her free time, she is a Girl Scout leader for a troop of Cadettes and enjoys rock climbing, skiing, scuba diving, knitting, and collecting four leaf clovers.

 Gabriella and her husband Patrick after a Badger game.